ibm-cloud-docs/cis/configuring-webhooks.md

 1. Click **Create**.
 1. Enter a name for your webhook.
 1. Enter the webhook URL.
-This URL cannot be updated; if you want to change it, you must delete and re-create the webhook.
+This URL can't be updated; if you want to change it, you must delete and re-create the webhook.
 1. Enter the webhook secret.
-The secret cannot be updated; if you want to change it, you must delete and re-create the webhook.
+The secret can't be updated; if you want to change it, you must delete and re-create the webhook.

 ### Editing a webhook in the UI
 {: #update-webhooks-ui}